Stay Updated

 Always disabledNo JQL search is performed.
 Validation is based solely on the field content and prompt.
 Fastest option.

-When JQL search is active, the AI generates and executes JQL queries against your Jira instance to find related issues.
-It can run up to 3 rounds of queries, each returning up to 10 results.
-The AI then uses these results to inform its validation decision.
+When agentic search is active, the AI generates and executes JQL queries to find related issues.
+It can run up to 3 rounds of queries, each returning up to 10 results, and is confined to the rule's own project for safety.
+The AI then uses what it finds to inform the decision — and the full query trail is logged.

-Validation log showing JQL queries used during duplicate detection
+Validation log showing the JQL queries and execution trace from agentic duplicate detection

 JQL search adds latency to the validation (up to 22 seconds in the worst case).
 For simple validations that don't need cross-referencing, use “Always disabled” for the fastest response.